Mount Baker–Snoqualmie National Forest

 The Mount Baker–Snoqualmie National Forest in Washington is a National Forest extending more than 140 mi along the western slopes of the Cascade Range from the Canada–US border to the northern boundary of Mount Rainier National Park.
-Administered by the United States Forest Service, the forest is headquartered in Everett.
-There are local ranger district offices in North Bend and Skykomish.
+It is administered by the United States Forest Service, which has headquarter offices for this forest in Everett.
+Local ranger district offices are in North Bend and Skykomish.

 History

 Mount Baker National Forest was established as the Washington Forest Reserve on February 22, 1897, with 3594240 acre.
-It became a national forest on March 4, 1907, and was renamed Mount Baker National Forest on January 21, 1924.
+It became a national forest on March 4, 1907, and was renamed as Mount Baker National Forest on January 21, 1924.
 Snoqualmie National Forest was established from land in Washington NF on 1 July 1908 with 961,120 acres (3,889.52 km2).
 A part of Rainier National Forest was added on October 19, 1933.
 The two were administratively combined in 1974.